Read this MX Select MX55 Adjustable Dumbbells review to find out if this is the best adjustable dumbbell set for you.

 - All reports indicate it works fast, efficiently and consistently.

 - It also lets the dial be very small and out of the way — in the handle enclosure; not a large dial on the end of the dumbbell that can get in the way, like on other models.

 - It allows the dumbbell length to get shorter or longer when you remove or add weight.

-- It makes the traditional fixed dumbbell look and feel possible
+- It’s what makes possible the traditional fixed dumbbell look and feel.

 Tips for Adjusting & Using the MX55 Dumbbells

-It's a good idea to follow these tips to make sure prevent any issues with adjusting the dumbbells:
+It’s a good idea to follow these tips to prevent any issues with adjusting the dumbbells: